 Marble Painted Pumpkins: Paint Dump Supplies

-Key Steps to Painting Your Pumpkins by Paint Dump
+Key Steps to Painted Pumpkins by Paint Dumping

-- Don’t stir the paint!
-The paint with naturally mix, yes, but purposefully stirring the paint takes away the magic of the marbling effect.
+3. Don’t stir the paint!
+The paint will naturally mix, yes, but purposefully stirring the paint takes away the magic of the marbling effect.

-- Pumpkins need AT LEAST 24 hours to dry.
-The amount of paint going on is excessive and it needs plenty of time to dry before continuing the final steps.
+4. Pumpkins need AT LEAST 24 hours to dry.
+The amount of paint going on is excessive, and it needs plenty of time to dry before continuing the final steps.

-- Choose between 3-6 colors to paint dump your pumpkins.
-I do not recommend more than 6 because it may get to mixed and messy.
+5. Choose between 3-6 colors to paint dump your pumpkins.
+I do not recommend more than 6 because it may get too mixed and messy.

 If you are ready to see how it’s done scroll down and hit play!
 I will walk you through everything!
 I’d love to see how yours turn out too!
 Please come over to my Facebook group and post your project!